 Bodies of Israeli-American hostages Judi Lynn Weinstein and Gad Haggai recovered by Israeli forces in Gaza

-Tel Aviv, Israel — Israel has recovered the bodies of two Israeli-American hostages killed and taken in Hamas' Oct.
+Tel Aviv, Israel — Israel has recovered the bodies of two Israeli-American hostages who were killed, and their bodies then taken, in Hamas' Oct.
 7, 2023, terrorist attack that ignited the war in the Gaza Strip, the Israeli military and intelligence services said Thursday.
 Prime Minister Benjamin Netanyahu said the remains of Judi Lynn Weinstein and Gad Haggai were recovered and returned to Israel in a special operation by the army and the Shin Bet internal security agency.

 "Together with all the citizens of Israel, my wife and I extend our heartfelt condolences to the dear families.
 Our hearts ache for the most terrible loss.
 May their memory be blessed," Netanyahu said in a statement.